 Long term help and support available

-The Legion partners with a number of Veterans organizations with programs to assist Veterans.
-Below are programs that offer services nationally.
+The Legion refers Veterans and their families to a number of Veterans organizations with programs that offer supports and services.
+Below are some programs that offer services nationally.

 Provincial Commands also maintain information on additional resources available in their province.
 Please contact a Provincial Command Service Officer to inquire.